sabareeshkumaresan/BurpSuite_Professional/Readme.md

 -----------------------------------------------------------------------------------------------------------------
 # Executing Burp Suite Profession after Activation
 	--> Windows :-: You can start Burp Suite Professional from Start Menu.
-	--> Kali Linux :-: You can start Burp Suite Professional by writing **burp** in terminal.

 -----------------------------------------------------------------------------------------------------------------